mak-alamin/mak-alamin/README.md

-## Hi there 👋, My name is Md.
+## Hi there 👋, I'm Md.
 Abul Kazim Alamin also known as ( Mak Alamin ).
 ### I'm a full stack web developer.

 Currently I'm working online as a full stack web developer for clients and companies worldwide.